“We joined the Navy

 Our team acts as a virtual extension of our customers’, and will help with initial investigations, contacting vendors, and anything else that will help to resolve the problem and prevent an outage that could cripple your business or ruin its reputation.

-Premium Support+ might bring many operational advantages such as lower costs and less chance of downtime, but it can also bring real strategic value.
+Monitoring as a Service might bring many operational advantages such as lower costs and less chance of downtime, but it can also bring real strategic value.
 With businesses in every industry scrambling to undertake digital transformation initiatives, IT talent is at an absolute premium.
 What better way to attract this scarce resource than to give IT workers the responsibilities and the freedom that they have always craved?

 By out-tasking your mission-critical infrastructure monitoring, you won’t be able to promise your IT team that they will see the world – but you will give them every opportunity to change it.